From A Wiki of Ice and Fire

 - Main article: Dornishmen

 Dorne is the least populous of the Seven Kingdoms.
 Dornishmen differ both culturally and ethnically from other Westerosi due to the historical mass immigration of Rhoynish people and their relative isolation.
 Dornishmen have adopted many Rhoynish customs on top of their First Men and Andal origins.
 Dornishmen have a reputation for hot-bloodedness and sexual licentiousness, and are still viewed with some mistrust and rivalry by the people of the neighboring Dornish Marches.
 Dornish bastards are given the surname Sand.

 Dorne provides many exotic products which are uncommon in the rest of the Seven Kingdoms, in particular, citrus fruits and Dorne's own special wines.
 Lemons, olives, and pomegranates come chiefly from Dorne.
 Many of these plants are grown with the aid of canals that bring water from streams and rivers.
 Dorne is also famous for the sand steed, a type of slim but swift horse bred in only in Dorne, which can run for near two days before tiring.

 Ships from the Free Cities such as Volantis trade at the port town Planky Town, which is located at the mouth of the river Greenblood, allowing transport of goods across the land.
 Caravans take on supplies at Sunspear before crossing the deep sands to reach the Prince's Pass.

 The Rhoynar brought their own gods with them to Dorne, but they have largely disappeared in favour of the Faith of the Seven.
 Nevertheless, many Rhoynish customs, including inheritance regardless of gender, have been absorbed into Dornish society.
 Descendents of the Rhoynar who have not assimilated into Dornish society are known as orphans of the Greenblood.

-A century and a half later King Daeron I Targaryen, the Young Dragon, managed to do what his ancestor could not and successfully subdued the kingdom.
+A century and a half after the Conquest, King Daeron I Targaryen, the Young Dragon, managed to do what his ancestor could not and successfully subdued the kingdom.
 Unfortunately, Dorne almost immediately rose in rebellion.
 In the resulting conflict, forty thousand soldiers gave their lives, forcing the Targaryens to pull away from Dorne.